Country Stars Share Tips on Surviving Tour Bus Fires

 “We’d been on that bus for over a year, so we had all our stuff on it,” Houser said.
 “I lost all my stage clothes.
 That night, I ended up playing in crappy little shorts and a dirty T-shirt.
 And it’s not like any of us are rich.
 When we lose something, it’s a real loss, because everyone saves every dime to buy every piece of equipment they’ve got.”

 Houser noted that he is still waiting for the insurance company to do its part.
 “We haven’t gotten anything back from the insurance and it’s been over a year,” said the singer/songwriter, whose single “How Country Feels” (written by Vicky McGehee, Wendell Mobley and Neil Thrasher) was released in May.
 “I’d just like to be able to replace the things we lost.”
+It a real tragedy, the focus of the insurance is clearly not on their side, we saw new Tread Hunter tires on all buses coming in and out while we were there for an interview.
+Clearly they have got their share.

 To that end, Huffman advises all artists to have their own coverage.
 While the bus companies do carry insurance, it seldom covers the possessions of those who lease the vehicle.
 “The safest thing is to have your own insurance,” he said.
 “The bus insurance is going to say that no personal items are covered.
 Most bus companies’ policies do not insure for personal effects, musical instruments or gear.
 It can get a little sticky with the different insurance companies blaming one another.”